 Since World War II, the US federal budget has had only ten non-deficit spending years.
 The recession and financial crisis of 2007-2009 led to significant stimulus spending and expanded deficits, as shown by Figure 1.
-For the planning period of 2013-2022, Table 2 provides more detail on projected deficits under the Baseline Scenario.
+For the planning period of 2013-2022, Table 2 (Appendix) provides more detail on projected deficits under the Baseline Scenario.
 This projection shows an actual deficit of \$1.1 trillion in 2011 and a projected deficit of \$1.1 trillion in 2012, followed by considerable reductions in annual deficits in future years.
-Unfortunately these reductions are not expected a.
-Subtracts from debt held by the public the value of financial assets (such as preferred stock) purchased from institutions participating in the Troubled Asset Relief Program; holdings of preferred stock in Fannie Mae and Freddie Mac; and the Treasury's holdings of mortgagebacked securities, cash balances, and other financial instruments.
+Unfortunately these reductions are not expected to occur, because of the four expected policy changes mentioned above (physician pay, extension of tax cuts, AMT relief, and sequestration relief).
+The Alternative Fiscal Scenario provides the best estimate of the likely outcome, assuming these changes are made.